Takashi Miura

 Takashi Miura (三浦 隆司, Miura Takeshi) is a Japanese former professional boxer who competed from 2003 to 2017. a former WBC Super featherweight Champion.
 He was born in the Akita Prefecture and lives in Tokyo.

 Professional career

 Miura vs. Diaz

-Miura won the WBC super featherweight title from Mexican Gamaliel Díaz via a ninth round TKO in the latter's first title defence in Tokyo at the Kokugikan on April 8, 2013.
+Miura won the WBC super featherweight title from Mexican Gamaliel Díaz via a ninth-round TKO in the latter's first title defence in Tokyo at the Kokugikan on April 8, 2013.

 Miura vs. Vargas

 He made four title defences before losing his belt in 2015 to Francisco Vargas, in a potential fight of the year candidate.

 Miura vs. Roman

-On January 28, 2017, Miura knocked out Miguel Roman, ranked #2 by the WBC and #6 by the WBA at super feathweight, in the 12th round of their fight to earn a second shot at the WBC Super featherweight title, was held by Miguel Berchelt who defeated Vargas for the belt later that same evening.
+On January 28, 2017, Miura knocked out Miguel Roman, ranked #2 by the WBC and #6 by the WBA at super featherweight, in the 12th round of their fight to earn a second shot at the WBC Super featherweight title, was held by Miguel Berchelt who defeated Vargas for the belt later that same evening.